Period Costs

 Is Insurance a period cost?

 Ans: Insurance expense is a period cost.
 Period costs are such type of cost which is incurred business and are not directly related to production levels.
 These expenses do not have any relation to the inventory or production process but are incurred on a regular basis, regardless of the level of production.
-Insurance expenses also do not have any relation to production process and incur in regular basis.
-That’s why, insurance is considered as a period cost.

 What items are not included in period cost?